 Free independent advice

 You do not need a paid representative such as a solicitor or claims management company to apply for compensation.
 Free independent advice may be available from local support or other charitable organisations.
 You can check what is available in your local area by visiting the Victims’ Information Service website.
-If you belong to a trade union, they may also be able to help.
+If you belong to a trade union, they may be able to help.